CSCfi/csc-user-guide/docs/cloud/noppe/guide_for_teachers.md

 ## Adding Python packages to an existing workspace

 This section is about how to add packages to the workspace _after_ you have built the Docker image.
 You do not need to always create a new custom image.

 To install additional libraries to your persistent personal directory, please use ```pip```.

 1. Open Terminal in JupyterLab.
-2. Create new folder for installation files in my-work.
+2. Create a new folder for installation files in my-work.
-3. Set PYTHONUSERBASE to direct to the new folder.
+3. Set `PYTHONUSERBASE` to direct to the new folder.
 4. Add the new packages with pip.

 ```